BND Hamburger Icon

 Time theft

-Proper employee attendance ensures that your employees aren’t engaging in time theft, which is when your company pays employees for hours they didn’t actually work.
-Time theft is more common among hourly employees, since they can fudge their timeclock numbers.
+Proper employee attendance management ensures your employees aren’t engaging in time theft, which is when staffers mislead you about when they’re working and your company pays them for hours they didn’t actually work.
+With the right monitoring practices, you ensure that your team members are working when they say they are.

-That said, time theft isn’t unheard of among salaried employees.
-Salaried employees who use the internet for personal matters during work hours are technically stealing your time.
-However, if your employees set their own hours or you pay them a flat salary regardless of how much time their work takes them, time theft may be a nonissue so long as productivity is consistent.
+Time theft is more common among hourly employees, since they can fudge their numbers with time clock rounding depending on the system used.
+But it also happens with salaried employees; salaried team members who use the internet for personal matters during work hours are technically stealing your time as well.
+However, if your employees set their own hours or you pay them a flat salary regardless of how much time their work takes them, time theft may not be an issue as long as their productivity and performance are consistent.

 Overtime pay